HubRise/website/src/content/general/en/apps.md

         - to: http://www.myorderboxhq.com
           logo: myorderbox.png
           title: MyOrderBox
-          description: Point of Sales Easy to install and get hands on.
+          description: My Order Box is an affordable cloud based Point of Sales for Takeaway and Restaurants.
+My Order Box is easy to install and get hands on.
         - to: http://www.logiciel-de-livraison.com
           logo: nestor.png
           title: Nestor
-          description: A Point of Sales solution designed for home delivery and takeaway restaurants.
+          description: Nestor is a French Point of Sales solution designed for home delivery and takeaway restaurants.
           additional_info: Documentation in French
         - to: https://www.pointone-epos.co.uk/
           logo: pointone.png